This butternut squash pasta transforms simple ingredients into a luxurious weeknight dinner.

 Variations

-Dairy-free butternut squash pasta (vegan)
+Dairy-free butternut squash pasta

-vegan butternut squash pasta
+vegan butternut squash pasta with a silver fork

 Storage